 One of the most difficult challenges for sales team leadership is deciding on the right portfolio of initiatives.
 The first part of this challenge is getting enough skilled talent mobilized to successfully execute the initiatives and change management.
 The second part of the challenge is understanding the amount of change the sales team can realistically handle.

-Whatever your decision making governance, by the end you should have a strong portfolio of initiatives, budgets, owners, timing and a pretty clear idea on the potential impact to the core metrics of the sales team.
+Whatever your decision-making governance, by the end you should have a strong portfolio of initiatives, budgets, owners, timing, and a pretty clear idea of the potential impact on the core metrics of the sales team.

 STEP 4: SET THE SALES GOALS, FINALIZE THE ROADMAP, AND EXECUTE

-Strategy comes down setting goals and executing the portfolio of improvement initiatives necessary to achieve the goals.
-You should distill all of the strategic analyses, problem solving, collaborating, and decision making into one page of sales goals and initiatives.
-Of course, there should be lot more detail (e.g., project plans, resource plans, change management plans, budgets, spreadsheets) behind the one page.
-However, as you think about communicating the big sales strategy to upper management, the internal sales team, external stakeholders and partners, one page is always best.
+Strategy comes down to setting goals and executing the portfolio of improvement initiatives necessary to achieve the goals.
+You should distill all of the strategic analyses, problem solving, collaborating, and decision-making into one page of sales goals and initiatives.
+Of course, there should be a lot more detail (e.g., project plans, resource plans, change management plans, budgets, spreadsheets) behind the one page.
+However, as you think about communicating the big sales strategy to upper management, the internal sales team, external stakeholders, and partners, one page is always best.